If you are hiring more than 50 people per year, you can benefit in a big way from using Ongig’s Text Analyzer for your job descriptions.

 You can often delete an adverb from a sentence and the meaning is the same.
 And being brief/succinct is almost always to your advantage when writing job descriptions.

 So, a good job description text analyzer highlights complex words and adverbs to let you choose to delete or change them.
-The best text analyzers give you live, inline recommendations on all this.
+The best text analyzers help you manage job descriptions and give you live, inline recommendations.

 There are some other unnecessary words/phrases (like passive voice) that I’ll cover in another post.